Jeremy-Harper/auto_viz/README.md

     Automated Visualization: Automatically generates multiple types of visual diagrams from an article with minimal manual input.
     Clear Visual Communication: The tool produces professional and clean visuals, suitable for presentations and reports.
     Highly Customizable: The visual styles (e.g., colors, fonts) can be easily customized by adjusting the palette or adding custom icons and fonts.
-    Efficient Data Parsing: The integration with OpenAI ensures that the data extraction and structuring is efficient and capable of handling complex articles.
+    Efficient Data Parsing: The integration with LLM's ensures that the data extraction and structuring is efficient and capable of handling complex articles.

 Customization